-Students are to wear and display their ID and lanyard in such a way that it is easily seen.
+Students are required to carry their student ID cards with them at all times.
 ID cards are not to be defaced or altered in any manner.
 Students are provided with one Nichols Career Center ID.
 If it is lost, stolen, or left at home it will be the student's responsibility to purchase a new one at the cost of \$5.00.